 Cities Programme People

-The Cities Programme also works closely with its Strategic Partners and Global Advisors.
+The Cities Programme works closely with its Strategic Partners and Global Advisors.

 Professor Paul James

-Carrie Hall is Head of Communications for the United Nations Global Compact and is the New York arm of the Global Compact Cities Programme’s International Secretriat.
-In her role with the UN Global Compact, Carrie oversees a broad range of communications from stakeholder communications to publications and policy papers and contributes to the broader UN-business agenda, including input to UN Secretary-General speeches and statements, as well as UN reports….(read more)
+Carrie Hall is Head of Communications for the United Nations Global Compact and has been the New York arm of the Global Compact Cities Programme’s International Secretariat since 2006.
+Her role is now transitioning to strategic overview of the Programme.
+In her role with the UN Global Compact, Carrie oversees a broad range of communications from stakeholder communications to publications and policy papers and contributes to the broader UN-business agenda, including input to UN Secretary-General speeches and statements, as well as UN reports…(read more)

 Dr Liam Magee